justingiles/fondum/README.md

 The following are the goals:

 * Make it easy to _quickly_ create a functioning web site.
-* Preemptively add a lot of functions that are not usually considered until much later as a project expands.
+* Preemptively add a lot of functions that are not usually considered until *much* later as a project expands.
+The important bit is that these extra functions CAN BE SAFELY IGNORED until you are ready to use them.
 Such as:
+   * External authentication
    * Multilingual translation and localization
    * Logging and Error Handling with integrated Flash messaging
    * Scalable image storage
    * Cloud distribution
+      * instances that handle multiple hosts, or
+      * a single host spread across multiple instances
    * Repository storage
+   * Monitization from tips, advertisements, or direct payment
+   * Usage tracking and A/B testing
 * Splits implementation roles between IT/Ops and Developer.
    * IT/Ops folks do things that are complicated obscurely technical.
 Changes are made from a command-line shell.
 For example, generating the project's files, maintaining the URL routes, distributing docker containers, etc.
    * Developers do things with creative eye and skill.
 Changes are made from the live web.
 For example, writing content and uploading pictures.